LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Related Work

 \subsection{Legal Relation}

-The concept of legal relation refers to a social relation regulated by law, defined by the rights and obligations that arise between parties by operation of law \cite{liang2021general}.
-As used in this article, the term primarily denotes civil legal relations under the Civil Code of the People's Republic of China~\cite{wan2022civil}.
+Legal relations refer to social relations recognized and regulated by law, defined by the rights and obligations arising between parties by operation of law \cite{liang2021general}.
+As used in this work, the term primarily denotes civil legal relations under the Civil Code of the People's Republic of China~\cite{wan2022civil}.
 Within the new Civil Code, legal relations structure the organization of all chapters and form the basis for the logical framework of civil law~\cite{wang2018civil}.
 In judicial practice, legal relations also serve as a highly consequential methodological approach: judges situate the parties within a specific relation, analyze the subjects, objects, and their respective rights and obligations, and determine the creation, alteration, or extinction of rights~\cite{wang2017general}.

-While prior scholarship and doctrine have outlined general definitions of legal relations and their arguments (subject, object and content), a systematic taxonomy and precise operationalization of these elements has not previously been established.
+Beyond their doctrinal and practical roles, structured representations of legal relations can also benefit legal AI tasks.
+Prior work has shown that event- or relation-based representations can improve tasks such as case retrieval and legal summarization by enabling more precise fact matching and more coherent content planning~\cite{joshi2023ucreatunsupervisedcaseretrieval,santosh2025coperlexcontentplanningeventbased}.
+However, a structured and comprehensive schema of civil legal relations that can be directly operationalized for computational modeling has not yet been established.